 We headed out onto the promenade deck to watch the last boat arrive.
 There were some jeers from some passengers but we did the British thing and merely tutted quietly to one another.

-In the video below you will be able to see some of the peaceful light show shot from our balcony as well as the tender boat being raised into position after letting the final passengers aboard.
+In the video below (temporarily removed) you will be able to see some of the peaceful light show shot from our balcony as well as the tender boat being raised into position after letting the final passengers aboard.
 If you look in the background during the boat-raising you’ll be able to see an illuminated cable car gliding over the channel between East and West Ha Long.

 And so Diamond Princess eventually got away and cruised through Ha Long Bay in the dark leaving us with no final view of those limestone islands.